opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 ------------------------------------------

 For our example, we create the TBExamplePublisher and TBExampleSubscriber classes.
-Like the OT-prefixed similar classes, these are subclasses of the core OTPublisherKit and OTSubscriberKit, and they will provide implementations for the video capture and render interfaces, where needed.
+Like the OTPublisher and OTSubscriber classes, these are subclasses of the core OTPublisherKit and OTSubscriberKit, and they provide implementations for the video capture and render interfaces, where needed.

-TBExamplePublisher will bind the device's camera to the core publisher class, OTPublisherKit.
+TBExamplePublisher binds the device's camera to the core publisher class, OTPublisherKit.
 The enabling mechanisms behind the scenes are a driver to interface with AVFoundation (to manage the camera and provide video), and the OTVideoCapture interface, which allows us to source arbitrary video data into the OTPublisherKit runtime.

 ###TBExampleVideoRender

 Both TBExampleSubscriber and TBExamplePublisher need an instance supporting the `OTVideoRender` protocol to display video contents.
 In short, the instance ID that is set to the `videoRender` property will receive YUV frames (I420) as